Read the book and email me when you pick your party date!

 You might still be wondering about the relevance of asking people to name their favorite breakfast food.
 A simple question like this at the start of your party makes people relatable.

 By asking people to talk about their favorite breakfast food, you’re getting them to share something personal that they enjoy in a casual context.
 Everyone knows what they like to eat for breakfast.
 It is the most ritualistic of meals.
-What we eat for breakfast doesn’t define us as people even though it reveals a little bit about our personality.
+What we eat for breakfast doesn’t define us as people, even though it reveals a little bit about our personality.

 Illustration of breakfast food